In our search for identity we must overcome the identitarian.

 A look at the economy may help here.
 A complex organization consists of specialists whose skills become worthless if they are no longer able to talk to other specialists.
 Talking brings people together.
 A common language is needed for this.
 Those who wish to understand themselves must embrace joined-up thinking.
 Bubbles lead nowhere.
 Least of all to oneself.

-Original in German.
-Translated into English by Wieners & Wieners / Hamburg.
+Translated into English by Wieners & Wieners.

 This text is published under the Creative Commons License: CC BY-NC-ND 3.0.
 The name of the author/rights holder should be mentioned as followed.
 Author: Wolf Lotter / erstestiftung.org.
+If you are interested in republication, please contact the editorial team

+Copyright information on pictures, graphics and videos are noted directly at the illustrations.
 Cover picture: © Carson Arias / Unsplash.com